Plant sprouting onions especially for their greens.

 Listed are astonishing proofs of how people who enjoy adequate quantities of onions have less malignant tumours, cardiovascular-diseases and protection against neurological sicknesses; and a host of others.
 This I suspect is even more true of their greens.

-Nearly a third of all food grown for our consumption is dumped in one way or another; it is a crime against humanity and the Earth.
+Nearly a third of all the food grown for human consumption is dumped in one way or another; it is a crime against community and the Earth.
 Don’t chuck those sprouting-onions; just plant them.

-In short we need to make sure we are enjoying onions, leeks, and shallots regularly; and don’t forget the garlic and chives.
-They taste of heaven in any case, and it is so easy to add them to your daily fare, raw or cooked.
+In short we need to make sure we are enjoying onions, leeks and shallots regularly; and don’t forget the garlic and chives.
+They taste of heaven in any case; it is so easy to add them daily to our fare, raw or cooked.

 This pork slithers with chives dish is one of our favourites.
 You could just as easily use the greens if you have taken the trouble to plant sprouting onions; thirty-minutes from start to finish to cook this meal.